Long-Term Issuer Credit Rating

 Definition

 A long-term issuer credit rating is a method of assessing the long-term credit risk of a borrower or issuer.
 Rating agencies evaluate factors such as the financial condition, operational status, market environment, and political environment of the borrower or issuer, and assign a corresponding rating grade.
-The rating grades typically range from AAA, AA, A, BBB, BB, B, CCC, CC, C, to D.
+The rating grades typically include AAA, AA, A, BBB, BB, B, CCC, CC, C, and D.

 Origin